icons8/free/README.md

 * `3` Background - background blur.

 ### <a name="BoolOp"></a>BoolOp Enum
-Types of bollean operations used to combine shapes.
+Types of boolean operations used to combine shapes.

 * `-1` None - not set.
-Works like Difference or like Union depending on the context. ????
+Works like Difference or like Union depending on the context.
 * `0` Union - creates a shape from the sum of the areas of the selected shapes.
 * `1` Subtract - the opposite of Union.
 Removes the overlapping area(s) from the shape layer at the bottom of the selection.
 * `2` Intersect - the resulting shape only includes the area where all selected shapes overlap.